c7sepe2/Imalys_ESIS-Software-Tools/documents/tutorial/7b_Repetition.md

 c6730	Nürnberg
 ```

-Example 7b shows how to repeat example a process chain (above) for different maps.
-The *frames* for the image import *c????* and the names of the resulting images must be given by variables.
+Example 7b shows how to repeat a process chain (above) for different maps.
+The *frames* for the image import and the names of the resulting images (*target*) must be given by the variable table (above).
 The imported images are reduced to one median image (*bestof*) and exported as GEO-Tiff with the name of the map and the city like *c4738_Leipzig.tif*.

-The variable list only contains the values.
+The variable table only contains the values.
 All variables for one run of the process chain must be given in one line.
 Each line will induce another run of the process chain.
 The variables are divided by tabs.
-The columns represent the numbers of the variables.
+The columns represent the numbers of the variables starting with "1".

 In this case the process chain will be repeated for the cities of Berlin-West, Berlin-Mitte, Leipzig and Nürnberg.